sbhjt12345/Probabilistic_Graphic_Model/README.md

    - When an evidence is observe, reduce all the other assignment if evidence not holds
    - joint distribution
    - marginal over a given set of variables

+   factorization is one way to represent a BN by its CPDs.

 HW2 - Genetic Inheritance
    - phenotypeGivenGenotypeMendelianFactor: output only be 0 or 1, meaning showing the physical trait or not